jellehermsen/gdunzip/README.md

 After you have loaded a file, the gdunzip instance will have a pre-filled "files" attribute.
 This is simply an dictionary containing the meta data for the files that reside in the zip.
-The dictionary is a mapping from file name (including directory) to another directory with the following keys:
+The dictionary is a mapping from file name (including directory) to another dictionary with the following keys:

 - file_name: the file name
 - compression_method: -1 if uncompressed or File.COMPRESSION_DEFLATE